Live Riverside County Listings

 Close & Move Forward

 Foreclosures typically close in 30–45 days.
 Short sales typically require 60–180 days, though individual timelines vary by lender.
-Either category concludes with a clean escrow, clean title, and the completion of your purchase.
+Clean escrow, clean title.

 Before You Make An Offer